Kavurma: Preserved kavurma

 A related dish, also known as kavurma, involves frying the finely minced meat slowly to render down the fat in a technique analogous to confit.
 Like confit, the meat can then be stored in jars or other containers sealed with a layer of fat: commercially produced versions are available from Turkish grocers.
 This type of "winter" kavurma was in the past an important part of the diet of the Turkish military, and was particularly used in times when fresh meat was scarce.
 It was often prepared from the meat of sheep slaughtered in the autumn, for storage during the winter, when small amounts would be used to flavour vegetable and cereal dishes.
 In Lebanon and Syria, the same preserving method is known as qawarma, and as qāwurma in Iraq, though in the latter the word is also used for the simple sautéd meat dish also found in Turkey.
 The same confit-like technique is also used in Turkmenistan to preserve lamb or camel meat.

 Meatless kavurma

 In parts of northern and western Turkey kavurma refers to a vegetable dish.
 Like other versions, it begins by frying onions, but then adds chopped vegetables, often including pickled vegetables, along with water and cooking everything together.
 It is possible that this meatless form of kavurma has its origins in older fast day dishes of the region.
+This can also be made with Green beans.